bit2pixel/netflix-god-mode-bookmarklet/README.md

-### Disclaimer: Netflix is a registered trademark and have no affiliation to this bookmarklet.
+### Disclaimer: Netflix is a registered trademark and has no affiliation to this bookmarklet.

 [Click here or the image to get it!](http://bit2pixel.com/netflix-god-mode/)